aravindnair895/hair_classification/README.md

 # Machine Learning & Deep Learning Projects

-This repository contains my Machine Learning and Deep Learning projects built using TensorFlow and Python.
-The projects focus on building, training, and evaluating models for real-world data problems.
+This repository contains Machine Learning and Deep Learning projects built using Python and TensorFlow.
+The focus is on building, training, and evaluating models to solve real-world problems.

 ---

 ## 🚀 Technologies Used

 - Python
 - TensorFlow / Keras
+- Scikit-learn
+- Pandas
 - NumPy
-- Pandas
 - Matplotlib
-- Scikit-learn

 ---

 ## 📂 Projects Included

 ### 1️⃣ Hair Type Classification (CNN)
-- Built a Convolutional Neural Network (CNN) for image classification
+- Developed a Convolutional Neural Network (CNN) for image classification
-- Preprocessed image datasets
-- Trained and evaluated deep learning model
+- Performed image preprocessing and normalization
+- Evaluated model performance using accuracy and loss metrics
-- Visualized training performance using Matplotlib
+- Visualized training results using Matplotlib

-### 2️⃣ (Add your second project here)
+### 2️⃣ Student Mental Health Prediction
-- Short description
-- Model used
-- Results achieved
+- Built a classification model to predict whether students are likely to seek professional mental health support
+- Performed data preprocessing and exploratory data analysis
+- Trained and evaluated multiple ML algorithms
+- Assessed model performance using accuracy and confusion matrix

 ---

-## 📊 Model Workflow
+## 📊 Workflow

-- Data preprocessing and cleaning
+- Data preprocessing
-- Model architecture design
+- Feature engineering
-- Training and validation
+- Model training and validation
 - Performance evaluation
-- Visualization of loss and accuracy curves
+- Result visualization

 ---

-## 📈 Visualization

-Matplotlib is used to:
-- Plot training & validation accuracy
-- Plot loss curves
-- Analyze model performance

----

 ## 🎯 Objective

-To strengthen practical understanding of Machine Learning and Deep Learning by implementing models from scratch and analyzing performance metrics.
+To develop practical expertise in Machine Learning and Deep Learning by implementing end-to-end predictive modeling workflows.

----

-## 🧠 Future Improvements

-- Hyperparameter tuning
-- Model optimization
-- Deployment using Flask/Django
-- Model versioning

 ---